 There are various ways to update software.
 This chapter will show you how to update with the help of the update command in the SNMP shell, which is described step for step.
-The alternatives to this method can be found in the Software Reference and in chapter 8.10, page 301.
+The alternatives to this method can be found in the Software Reference and in chapter 8.10, page 300.

 An update of the module logic, BOOTmonitor and/or firmware logic is also recommended in isolated cases.
 If this should be the case with a new release, this is clearly noted in the corresponding Release Notes.
-The procedure and recommendations can then be found in the Release Notes for the "BOOTmonitor and Firmware Logic Update" at www.bintec.net.
+The procedure and recommendations can then be found in the Release Notes for the "BOOTmonitor and Firmware Logic Update" or the Release Notes to the respective Software Release at www.bintec.net.